pradeep800/Destributed-Task-Scheduler/README.md

 It is a simple FIFO queue which basically can be use as message broker why are we using sqs
 - simplicity
-- If we didn't use this worker have to make multiple connection to database worker node can be in millions (so million connection) how are we using sqs in our architecture so we use sqs as message broker between producer and worker
+- If we didn't use this worker have to make multiple connection to database worker node can be in millions (so million connection)

 ### Worker Service